bgamari/ghc-wiki-import/memcpy-optimizations.md

 The reason the primitives are unrolled in the backends, instead of in the code generator, is to allow us to make use of LLVM's `memcpy`/`memmove`/`memset` intrinsics, which LLVM  optimizes well.
 In the x86/x86-64 backend we unroll the primitives ourselves.
-The different native code generator backends can also generate more efficient code then a generic case higher up.
+The different native code generator backends can also generate more efficient code than a generic case higher up.
 Currently only the X86 backend unrolls these primitives though, SPARC and !PowerPC both just call the corresponding C functions.

 ## Unrolling heuristics